mar-monsalve/mar-monsalve/README.md

 ## About me

-Hello I'm a passionate learner with a key focus on C, Assembler and the others lenguages I've been told at University.
+Hello I'm a passionate learner with a key focus on C, Assembler and the others lenguages I'm being taught at University.
-I strongly belibe that our costumers ideas really matter.
+I strongly believe that our customer ideas really matter.

 ## Looking Ahead